 LAY MEMBERS: If you are unable to attend or have received this packet in error, please give these materials to the correct person or your alternate and immediately notify Linda Thomas at the Conference Office (firstname.lastname@example.org or 1-800-530-7236, ext 300).
 Please also contact Lin to update your contact information if it has changed recently.

-4TH ANNUAL RUN FOR THE NETS 5K TO BENEFIT IMAGINE NO MALARIA: This event will be held on Sunday, June 12th at 6:00pm at Chaney's Dairy Barn, 9191 Nashville Rd., Bowling Green, KY.
-The 4th Annual Run for the Nets 5K features a new course this year that takes runners and walkers past scenic farmland during a unique early evening run.
-The course starts and ends at the iconic Chaney’s Dairy Barn.
+RUN FOR THE CHILDREN 5K: This event will be held on Sunday, June 11th at 6:00pm at Chaney's Dairy Barn, 9191 Nashville Rd., Bowling Green, KY.
+The Run for the Children 5K takes runners and walkers past scenic farmland during a unique early evening run.
+The course starts and ends at the iconic Chaney's Dairy Barn.
 It is fully paved and relatively flat, with a few gently sloping areas.
 All participants receive a free race t-shirt and a scoop of homemade ice cream, courtesy of Chaney’s.

 REGISTRATION DATES & PRICES:

 SPONSORSHIPS - we are looking for race sponsors.
 If interested please contact MaGina New at email@example.com.
 Sponsorships will be accepted until March 31, 2017.

 Contact Celeste Doll for more information: firstname.lastname@example.org or 1-800-350-7236, ext.
 307.